Person (name)—family name, text X[X(39)]

 The Centrelink publication, Naming Systems for Ethnic Groups, provides the correct coding for ethnic names.

 Misspelled family name:

-If the person's family name has been misspelled in error, update the family name with the correct spelling.
-The misspelled name should not be deleted as recording misspelled names is important for filing documents that may be issued with previous versions of the person's name.
+If the person's family name has been misspelled in error, update the family name with the correct spelling and record the misspelled family name as an alias name.
+Recording misspelled names is important for filing documents that may be issued with previous versions of the person's name.
 Discretion should be used regarding the degree of recording that is maintained.

 Often people use a variety of names, including legal names, married/maiden names, nicknames, assumed names, traditional names, etc. Even small differences in recording - such as the difference between MacIntosh and McIntosh - can make record linkage impossible.
 To minimise discrepancies in the recording and reporting of name information, agencies or establishments should ask the person for their full (formal) 'Given name' and 'Family name'.
 These may be different from the name that the person may prefer the agency or establishment workers to use in personal dealings.
 Agencies or establishments may choose to separately record the preferred names that the person wishes to be used by agency or establishment workers.
 In some cultures it is traditional to state the family name first.
 To overcome discrepancies in recording/reporting that may arise as a result of this practice, agencies or establishments should always ask the person to specify their first given name and their family name or surname separately.
 These should then be recorded as 'Given name' and 'Family name' as appropriate, regardless of the order in which they may be traditionally given.

 National Community Services Data Dictionary specific: